networkoptix/nx_open_integrations/python/examples/connect_system_to_cloud/readme.md

 Nx Witness allows third-party developers to configure the system by using the mediaserver API.
 - Connect to Nx Cloud (Ture/False) and attach to a specific Nx Cloud Account
+- Enable the Auto Discovery (Ture/False)
+- Enable the Camera Optmization (Ture/False)
-- Enable the Auto-discovery (Ture/False)
+- Enable the Anonymous statistics collection (Ture/False)
 - Name the system
 - Set the local admin password.